 Santa Fe Meeting Services at the Hotel St. FrancisMeeting planners in Santa Fe love working with our historic hotel.
 Its vintage appearance and modern amenities combine to make the Hotel St. Francis both culturally authentic and a state-of-the-art setting for any type of meeting or event.

 Located just two blocks from Santa Fe's historic Plaza and within walking distance of the Santa Fe Convention Center, the Hotel St. Francis offers more than 1,000 square feet of both indoor and outdoor space for a meeting or wedding in Santa Fe.
-Within this stately ambiance, modern meeting services include a 24-hour business center, hotel-wide access to complimentary high-speed wireless Internet, professional sound and lighting equipment, deluxe rooms with work spaces and copying/faxing services.
+Within this stately ambiance, modern meeting services include a 24-hour business center, hotel-wide access to WiFi, professional sound and lighting equipment, deluxe rooms with work spaces and copying/faxing services.

 Hotel St. Francis Meeting & Event Services